 Contract Management

-Project Manager’s name and contact details

-Please detail how the contract will be managed – any project review meetings, reports, supplier performance measures.
+xxxxxxxxxxxxxxxDavid Collins

+Title: xxxxxxxxxSenior Advisor – Temporary Barrier Review

+E-mail: david.collins@environment-agency.gov.uk xxxxxxx.xxxxxxx@environment-agency.gov.uk

+Telephone: xxxxxxxxxx07770 846269

+The contract will be managed vis a series of meetings including start up and progress meetings.
+These will either be virtual of face to face at the suppliers premises.

 We will raise purchase orders to cover the cost of the services and will issue to the awarded supplier following contract award.

-Tell the suppliers how frequently they can invoice us.
-Do you want to be invoiced monthly, after certain project milestones have been completed or after all the work has been completed?
-Please note, you cannot make any upfront payments to suppliers – this is in accordance with Treasury rules.
+The successful supplier must invoice once after completion of the contract.

 Before the invoice is issued, a fee note must be emailed in advance to the contract manager for approval.
 All invoices must quote the purchase order number in order to be processed.
 A file copy invoice must be provided to the contract manager, on request.
 The timescale for payment of invoices will be up to 30 days after we have received a valid invoice.